What is Accounting Reconciliation?

 Many companies struggle to complete the reconciliation process in a timely manner which introduces risk.
 Organizations that adopt an automated continuous accountant approach benefit from a reduced risk of misstatement and a more preventive control environment.

-“Reconciliation in accounting must be completed before an organisation is able to certify the integrity of its financial information and issue financial statements.”
+“Reconciliation in accounting must be completed before an organization is able to certify the integrity of its financial information and issue financial statements.”

 Steps in Account Reconciliation